-Generate Campaign Slogans With AI: 20 Candidates Anchored on Benefit
+Generate Campaign Slogans With AI: 20 Candidates in One Pass

 When AI is the right tool

-• The campaign goal, benefit, and tone are already defined on paper.
+• The campaign goal, benefit, and tone are already settled on paper.

-• You have decision-makers available to pick in the next 24 hours, while options are fresh.
+• A decision-maker can pick within 24 hours, while the options are fresh.

 • You want range — punchy, contrarian, narrative — not one safe direction.